ptolem/csp-creation-kit/README.md

 ## Goals
  - Define an executable declarative representation of cloud infrastructure to host a [Cardano](https://cardano.org/en/what-is-cardano/) stake pool
- - Write a set of scripts to setup and initialise Cardano core and relay nodes on the cloud VMs
+ - Write a set of scripts to setup and initialise Cardano core and relay nodes in the infrastructure
  - Document the whole process and share it with the community to expand and strengthen the Cardano blockchain network

 ## Prerequisites (Windows 10)